aliyun/terraform-provider-alicloud/website/docs/r/fc_custom_domain.html.markdown

 The following arguments are exported:

+* `id` -The id of the custom domain.
+It is the same as the domain name.
 * `account_id` - The account id.
 * `api_version` - The api version of Function Compute.
 * `created_time` - The date this resource was created.